 Pentax 645D versus Nikon D810

-The Pentax 645D and the Nikon D810 are two professional cameras that were announced, respectively, in March 2010 and June 2014.
+The Pentax 645D and the Nikon D810 are two professional cameras that were revealed to the public, respectively, in March 2010 and June 2014.
 Both are DSLR (Digital Single Lens Reflex) cameras that are based on a medium format (645D) and a full frame sensor.
 The Pentax has a resolution of 39.5 megapixel, whereas the Nikon provides 36.2 MP.

 The physical size and weight of the Pentax 645D and the Nikon D810 are illustrated in the side-by-side display below.
-Three consecutive views from the front, the top, and the rear side are shown.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 645D – represents the basis or 100 percent across all the size and weight measures).
+Three successive views from the front, the top, and the rear are shown.
+All size dimensions are rounded to the nearest millimeter.
+If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the 645D – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D810 is somewhat smaller (2 percent) than the Pentax 645D.
 Moreover, the D810 is markedly lighter (34 percent) than the 645D.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.